uber-archive/coding-challenge-tools/README.md

 Web Coding Challenge
 ====================

-Here is a sample project that will give us some insight into your current level of experience.
+Welcome!
+Below is a description of a projec that you will complete to give us some insight into your current level of experience.

 This is a simple project, but organize, design, test and document your code as if it were going into production.
 Please then send us: